A Unique Military Presence

 Significant Military Installations in North Carolina

-North Carolina is a growing choice for the defense industry due to the presence of large-scale military installations, high-ranking commands, and the best business climate in the United States (Site Selection Magazine).
+North Carolina is a growing choice for the defense industry due to the presence of large-scale military installations, high-ranking commands, and one of the best business climates in the United States.
 As the defense industry transitions to support the military in emerging technology areas they will benefit by a proximity to the unique presence in North Carolina of end-users and decision-makers on future military requirements.

 Fort Bragg Army Base